 - 1. The personnel records of any applicant with prior peace officer experience in this state shall be requested from the appropriate law enforcement agency and reviewed prior to extending an offer of employment (Penal Code § 832.12). - 2.
-This includes review of prior law enforcement employment information maintained by POST (Penal Code § 13510.9). - (b) Driving record - (c) Reference checks - (d) Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents consistent with Labor Code § 1019.1.
+This includes review of prior law enforcement employment information maintained by POST (Penal Code § 13510.9). - (b) Driving record - (c) Personal and professional reference checks - (d) Employment eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents consistent with Labor Code § 1019.1.
 This required documentation should not be requested until a candidate is hired.
-This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Lie detector test (when legally permissible) (Labor Code § 432.2) - (i) Medical and psychological examination (may only be given after a conditional offer of employment) - (j) Review board or selection committee assessment
+This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - 1.
+This review should include the identification of any activity that promotes or supports unlawful violence or unlawful bias against persons based on protected characteristics (e.g., race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, disability). - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Lie detector test (when legally permissible) (Labor Code § 432.2) - (i) Medical and psychological examination (may only be given after a conditional offer of employment) - The Medical Suitability Declaration (POST form 2-363) provided by the evaluating physician shall be maintained in the candidate's background investigation file (11 CCR 1954). - 2.
+The Psychological Suitability Declaration (POST form 2-364) provided by the evaluator shall be maintained in the candidate's background investigation file (11 CCR 1955). - (j) Review board or selection committee assessment - (k) Relevant national and state decertification records, if available, including the National Decertification Index - (I) Any relevant information in the National Law Enforcement Accountability Database